 Pop-ups are simple mechanical devices that use a system of links and levers to move a drain stoppers up and down to seal a sink bowl or bathtub.
+Though they look complicated, it’s relatively easy to fix a pop-up stopper.

 The lever operates a lift linkage that pulls on a spring.
 The spring pulls a rocker arm that raises and lowers the stopper (see the illustration).